autoplot/documentation/javadoc/org/autoplot/datasource/EmptyFileException.md

+# org.autoplot.datasource.EmptyFileException

-# org.autoplot.datasource.EmptyFileExceptionAllow special exception to be thrown when an empty file is found.
+Allow special exception to be thrown when an empty file is found.

-EmptyFileException( java.io.File f )
+# EmptyFileException( java.io.File f )